 1. Write a thank you note!

 I have given myself permission to not write dozens of thank you notes after our wedding, baby shower, or every birthday party.
-I find it wasteful and forced by society or generational expectations.
+Even though I am thankful, I find it wasteful and forced by society or generational expectations.
 There is still something to be said for a handwritten note given to a person who’s helped you or made a difference in your life.
 Maybe you could write one for your spouse, your boss, your best friend, the landlord?

 Maybe you could make your thankful thirty a month of purging and donating your excess.
 Maybe you know someone who just had a baby or a surgery or a loss; you could rake their yard or take out their trash or do some grocery shopping for them.
 Send a care package to someone you miss.
 It’s not hard to add in a few extra minutes of effort when you’re already visiting someone or doing your own chores.